 After turning 62, Allen retired from his long and fulfilling career in 2018.
 Today, Allen remains active in his free time by enjoying fishing, taking care of his lawn, and spending time with his family.
 Although Allen appears happy and healthy, the damage has been done.

 Exposure throughout his 40-year career caused Allen to inhale tiny asbestos fibers and become lodged into the tissue along the lining of his chest, called the mesothelium.
 The fibers slowly began to irritate the mesothelium, causing damage and inflammation.
+While he doesn’t know it now, Allen needs to begin his mesothelioma treatment plan as soon as possible.

 It’s been decades since Allen first came into contact with asbestos.
 For years, he hasn’t experienced any symptoms of mesothelioma.
-Recently, however, Allen began experiencing chest pain, difficulty breath, and a painful cough.
+Recently, however, Allen began experiencing chest pain, difficulty breathing, and a painful cough.
 He mistakes these symptoms for a case of pneumonia and continues with his otherwise healthy life.